Generated at: 2026-05-16 09:52:52

 Last Updated: September 3, 2024

-In the B2B market, building long-term business relationships with customers is essential for a company's continuous growth.
+In the B2B market, building long-term business relationships with customers is essential for companies to achieve sustainable growth.
 Customers have complex needs and expect support that leads to the rapid resolution of their issues.
 By staying closely connected with their customers, companies can build strong relationships based on trust.

 Customer Experience (CX) has become a priority, not only for product quality but also for the efficient delivery of information and services, as well as for facilitating smooth transactions and communication with customers.